Michaelangel007/apple2_hgr_font_tutorial/README.md

 |22 | $750 |$2350|
 |23 | $7D0 |$23D0|

 While the Apple's memory layout seems esoteric it has beautiful symmetry.
 For any given text row notice that:

 * the low  byte of the text address is the same low byte of the HGR address
 * the high byte of the text address is 0x1C less then the high byte of the HGR address

-Since we already have a HGR 16-bit address table we can re-use it.
+But since we already have a HGR 16-bit address table we can re-use it.

 Here's the Pseudo-code to copy the text screen to the HGR Screen: